 Those with limited-to-no coding experience can take this course without fear.
-Sometimes students elect to take APCSP early in their high school career since the level of math required is nothing beyond a foray into basic algebra.
+Sometimes students elect to take APCSP early in high school since the math required is nothing beyond a foray into basic algebra.
 This is a course that every serious student should consider taking, whether or not they plan on pursuing CS beyond high school or not.
 In short, this class is an excellent choice for anyone with even a casual interest in computing.

 Who should take Computer Science A?

-Students should have exceled in an Algebra II course and/or have experience with coding prior to enrolling in this class.
-APCSA is course that anyone considering a future in the engineering, design, or software development realms should absolutely take during high school.
+Students should have excelled in an Algebra II course and/or have experience with coding prior to enrolling in this class.
+APCSA is a course that anyone considering a future in the engineering, design, or software development realms should absolutely take during high school.
 If it is offered by your high school, colleges will expect to see this on your transcript when looking to enter a variety of tech-oriented fields of study.

 Should I take both courses?